iluwatar/java-design-patterns/README.md

 ##Interpreter
 **Intent:** Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+##Iterator
+**Intent:** Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.